Phileosopher/commonplace/lawsaxioms.md

 Forbidden Fruit Effect/Empty Plate Effect - We want things more when access to them is limited.

+Frankl's Inverse Law - When someone can't find a deep sense of meaning, they distract themselves with pleasure.

 Gérson's Law - The most advantageous decision will disregard [ethics](morality.md).

 Gilbert's Law - The person who decides to perform a task is always responsible to find the best way to accomplish it.